Skip to main content

 Research indicating a serious decline in the bottlenose dolphin population of Doubtful Sound, Fiordland, led the Department to run a public consultation process during 2007 to address this issue.
 After significant stakeholder and community involvement, the Department of Conservation has published the Marine mammal (and other wildlife) code of management.

-While a voluntary code of management is not the highest level of protection that could be put in place to increase the protection of the bottlenose dolphin population, these voluntary measures are seen as being able to be implemented immediately and have the support of the affected parties.
+While a voluntary code of management is not the highest level of protection that could be put in place, these voluntary measures were able to be implemented immediately, can be easily altered as necessary should new scientific evidence come to light, and have the support of the affected parties.

 The code of management forms only one part of the strategy to increase the protection of the Doubtful Sound / Patea bottlenose dolphin population along with monitoring, research, education and increasing public awareness.
 This increased protection will be achieved through reducing the number and duration of dolphin-vessel interactions occurring.

-New dolphin protection zones have been established in certain parts of the Doubtful Sound complex and are areas which extend 200m from the shore where motorised vessels are not permitted.
+Dolphin protection zones have been established in certain parts of the Doubtful Sound complex and are areas which extend 200 m from the shore where motorised vessels are not permitted.
 If dolphins are not visible within this zone, entry is permitted by the most direct route for reasons such as viewing of shore features, access to anchorages or diving/fishing spots, or for agency management work.

-Also, the code of management outlines that dolphin encounters within Doubtful Sound are now to be left to chance.
+Under the code of management dolphin encounters within Doubtful Sound are now left to chance.
 This means encounters initiated by dolphins are permitted but vessels should not deviate from their intended route for the purpose of encountering dolphins.